-At the end of the experiment, shoots at the edge of the meadow had high Smithora load regardless of their source location (Figure 3; two-way anova with interaction term: Source (interior vs edge): F = 32.04, df = 1, p = < 0.001; Treatment (control vs unmanipulated: F = 0.28, df = 1, p = 0.61, Source X Treatment: F = 4.67, df = 1, p = 0.05; residuals: df = 11).
-Shoots that were transplanted from the edge to the interior site retained Smithora, while interior shoots that stayed in the interior were not colonized.
+At the end of the reciprocal transplant experiment, shoots at the meadow edge had high Smithora load regardless of source location (Figure 3; two-way anova with interaction term: Source (interior vs edge): F = 32.04, df = 1, p = < 0.001; Treatment (control vs unmanipulated: F = 0.28, df = 1, p = 0.61, Source X Treatment: F = 4.67, df = 1, p = 0.05; residuals: df = 11).
+Shoots transplanted from the edge to the interior site retained Smithora, while interior shoots that stayed in the interior were not colonized.
 Controls (uprooted but locally planted) and unmanipulated shoots did not differ in Smithora load at the time of the end of the experiment (two-way anova: Source (interior vs edge): F = 26.34, df = 1, p = < 0.001; Treatment (control vs unmanpulated: F = 1.59, df = 1, p = 0.27, residuals: df = 10).

 Bacterial results on transplanted shoots.
-A two-way PERMANOVA showed that there was a significant effect of transplant and Smithora presence on shoot level bacterial community.
-Following the transplant smithora presence continued to be correlated with different bacterial communities (p=0.027, pseudo-F=2.03,df=1), but dispersion was not different (PERMDISP p=0.441).
-There is no significant difference in blade communities by origin of blades (PERMANOVA for start location p=0.583,pseudo-F=0.800,df=1) or by destination (PERMANOVA for destination p=0.573,pseudo-F=0.94, df=1).
+There was a significant effect of transplant and Smithora presence on shoot level bacterial community.
+Following the transplant Smithora presence continued to be correlated with different bacterial communities (p=0.027, pseudo-F=2.03,df=1), but dispersion was not different (PERMDISP p=0.441).
+There was no significant difference in blade communities by origin of blades (PERMANOVA for start location p=0.583,pseudo-F=0.800,df=1) or by destination (PERMANOVA for destination p=0.573,pseudo-F=0.94, df=1).
 All August comparisons include ambient samples.
-Microbial richness at the August time point was not significantly different on blades with or without Smithora (t-test p=.59) or by destination location (t-test p=0.60), or starting location (t-test p = .664).
+Microbial taxonomic richness at the end of the experiment time point was not significantly different on blades with or without Smithora (t-test p=0.59) or by destination location (t-test p=0.60), or starting location (t-test p = 0.664).

 Microbial community composition shifted from July to August (NMDS_before_after; PERMANOVA for date p=0.001, pseudo-F=4.818, df=1).
 This is unlikely to be a result of the transplant itself because the ambient samples from August group solidly within the August transplant samples.